Are Bluetooth Speakers Allowed on Planes? | Yes, But!

 Another point to be aware of: If you have spare lithium-ion batteries that you are taking with you on a flight, they must go as carry-on luggage.
 The rules stipulate that lithium batteries have to go as hand luggage.
 Once you are on board the aircraft, these batteries then need to be kept on your person for safety reasons.

-The reason for that is that these kinds of batteries can have open terminals, which when touched together by coming in contact with other metals could cause a spark that in turn could cause a fire on board.
+That is because these kinds of batteries can have open terminals, which when touched together by coming in contact with other metals could cause a spark that in turn could cause a fire on board.

 If your Bluetooth speaker has a battery that is installed inside the unit, this won’t apply to you.
 You need to make sure it is turned off and wouldn’t come into contact with anything that may turn it on.